Member Organizations

 International Public Sector Accounting Standards

-In accordance with the Uruguay Constitution, the Court of Accounts (TCR) is the body responsible for setting accounting standards for public sector entities.
-The TCR has adopted national standards on a partial accrual-basis (IFAC/CIPFA International Public Sector Financial Accountability Index 2020) through the Ordinance No. 81 of 2002, as amended by the Ordinance No. 89 of 2017.
+In accordance with the Constitution of Uruguay, the Court of Accounts (Tribunal de Cuentas de la República, TCR) is responsible for setting accounting standards for public sector entities.
+The TCR has established national public sector accounting requirements through Ordinance No. 81 of 2002, as amended by Ordinance No. 89 of 2017.
+The framework is based on national standards and is reported as partial accrual, rather than accrual-basis International Public Sector Accounting Standards (IPSAS).

 Current Status: Not Adopted